briankoco/hotcrp/README.md

 Conference chair should create SPHERE account and a SPHERE organization and populate conf/options.php.
 Binary mrg should be installed.
 Also, path to cluster folder should be added to /etc/apache2/envvars and apache should be restarted.
 Need to create config file.
 Need to install at.
 Create user merge and add www-data to sudoers for ssh.
+Log in as admin and make sure that /var/www/html/data/.ssh/merge_key is chmod a+r so merge user can read it.

 Database access
 ---------------